liquidprompt/liquidprompt-powerline/docs/theme/powerpuff.rst

-.. _powerpuff:

 Powerpuff
 *********

-This ``powerpuff`` theme go even further in rearranging the sections of the :ref:`Powerline Plus <powerline_plus>` theme:
+    This ``powerpuff`` theme go even further in rearranging the sections of the :doc:`powerline_plus` theme:

-- Data sections are spraid on two rows,
+- Data sections are spread on two rows,
 - each of which has a left-aligned and a right-aligned section.
 - A third row hosts the actual interactive prompt.
 - A horizontal line link the left and right sections of the first line.